 Reviews for the novella “And the Bride Closed the Door” by Ronit Matalon, and the short story “Evidence of the Affair” by Taylor Jenkins Reid.
 Once again, I seem to be getting a little bit behind in my reviewing, so because these two works are both short fiction, I thought I’d combine the two into … Continue reading Bride and Evidence – #ShortStorySunday – A Novella and A Short Story

-From "What I Loved" by Siri Hustvedt (inspired by a recent post by A Life in Books) to "The Beautiful Strangers" by Camille Di Maio.
+From “Rodham” by Curtis Sittenfeld to “Girls on the Line” by Aimie Runyan.
 This is a monthly link-up hosted by Kate at Books Are My Favourite and Best.
-Each month a book is chosen as a starting point and linked to six other … Continue reading #6Degrees of Separation for July 4, 2020.
+Each month a book is chosen as a starting point and linked to six other books to form a chain.
+A book doesn’t need to be connected … Continue reading #6Degrees of Separation for September 5, 2020.

-From “Normal People” by Sally Rooney to “The Behaviour of Moths” by Poppy Adams.
+From “How to do Nothing” by Jenny Odell to “The Only Woman in the Room” by Marie Benedict.
 This is a monthly link-up hosted by Kate at Books Are My Favourite and Best.
 Each month a book is chosen as a starting point and linked to six other books to form a chain.
-A book doesn’t need to be … Continue reading #6Degrees of Separation for June 6, 2020.
+A book … Continue reading #6Degrees of Separation for August 1, 2020.

 Book Review for “Why I Don't Write and Other Stories” by Susan Minot.
 According to Goodreads, this collection of short stories includes: A writer dryly catalogs the myriad reasons she cannot write; an artist bicycles through protests in lower Manhattan and ruminates on an elusive lover; an old woman on her deathbed calls out for … Continue reading And yet… she DID!